Nuwa-genomics/Nuwa/docs/tutorials/clustering/Preprocess.md

 ## Exploratory data analysis

 In order to better understand our data, we will perform the EDA part of our analysis.
-This will involve using statistical methods including visualizations to provide a summary of different aspects or characteristics.
+This will involve using statistical methods including visualizations to provide a summary of different aspects or characteristics of the data.

 ### Highest expressed genes